-Misty Leitsch is in charge of overseeing statewide implementation of the Zero Suicide Initiative by TSPN and community partners.
+Misty Leitsch was chosen as TSPN’s new Executive Director in fall 2020 after previously serving as Interim Director and Zero Suicide Director for TSPN.
 Before joining TSPN’s staff, she served for five years on the TSPN Advisory Council, having been appointed to this post by the Office of the Governor of Tennessee.
 As chair of TSPN’s Mid-Cumberland Region, Misty organized the region’s first Annual Memorial Walk and conducted numerous suicide prevention training sessions for crisis centers, behavioral health facilities, schools, businesses, and civic groups.

 These duties were carried out strictly on a volunteer basis, outside of her professional involvement in the mental health field.
 This included her work as the Statewide Education Coordinator at the Mental Health Association of Middle Tennessee (now Mental Health America of Middle Tennessee), where she coordinated depression screenings and mental health education sessions for people across Middle Tennessee, including K-12 school staff.
 She also created and produced several public outreach workshops and curricula while in this position.
 Misty has also worked with other TSPN partners and allies, including New Transitions, Inc., Rolling Hills Hospital, and the Mental Health Cooperative.

 Misty double-majored in Social Work and Business Administration while working on her bachelor’s degree at Belmont University in Nashville, graduating in 2007.

 Misty may be reached via e-mail at email@example.com or by phone at (615) 312-3121.

 Mary Anne Christian, Ed.S., South Central Tennessee Regional Director